 For this purpose, Yoast SEO Gutenberg provides you with blocks(FAQ-Boxes and How-To).
 Also a Gutenberg block for atable of contents, which integrates seamlessly into the output structured data.
 A feature that Rank Math does not have yet.

 Moreover, Yoast SEO offers the option to specify for each post what type of content it is:

 A big disadvantage with Yoast SEO: Not all types of Rich Snippets are supported.
 Additional extensions for structured data Yoast SEO also has to pay dearly, via the add-ons for Local SEO, Video SEO and WooCommerce.
 An extension costs 79 Euros per year and per WordPress website.
 With Rank Math, on the other hand, many of these functions are free, for example to Local Business and WooCommerce.

 Structured data for local businesses can be easily added in the Rank Math backend.
 And just like with Yoast, you can further specify the type of content.

-At the same time, Rank Math has another point ahead of Yoast: the immense number of schema types supported by Rank Math.
-Using the schema generator, structured data can be easily added for each post.
+At the same time, Rank Math has another point ahead of Yoast: the immense number of scheme types supported by Rank Math.
+Using the scheme generator, structured data can be easily added for each post.

-In the Pro version of Rank Math, the advanced schema generator even allows you to generate your own schema templates.
+In the Pro version of Rank Math, the Advanced Scheme Generator even allows you to generate your own scheme templates.
 An incredibly powerful tool, but more suitable for experts.